tmax-cloud/nodeconfig-operator/docs/api.md

 # API and Resource Definitions

-## BareMetalHost
+## NodeConfig

-**Metal³** introduces the concept of **BareMetalHost** resource, which defines a physical host and its properties.
-The **BareMetalHost** embeds two well differentiated sections, the bare metal host specification and its current status.

-### Pausing reconciliation

-It is possible to pause the reconciliation of a BareMetalHost object by adding an annotation `baremetalhost.metal3.io/paused`. **Metal³**  provider sets the value of this annotation as `metal3.io/capm3` when the cluster to which the **BareMetalHost** belongs, is paused and removes it when the cluster is not paused.
-If you want to pause the reconciliation of **BareMetalHost** you can put any value on this annotation **other than `metal3.io/capm3`**.
-Please make sure that you remove the annotation  **only if the value of the annotation is not `metal3.io/capm3`, but another value that you have provided**.
-Removing the annotation will enable the reconciliation again.

-### Unhealthy annotation

-It is possible to mark BareMetalHost object as unhealthy by adding an annotation `baremetalhost.metal3.io/unhealthy`.
-This annotation does not stop the reconciliation of the BMH.
-This annotation is used in the upper layers for coordination.
-For example **Metal³** provider should not provision BMH set as unhealthy.
-Removing the annotation will enable the normal operations on the provider layers.
+Main responsibility of NCO(NodeConfig Operator) is to convert a **NodeConfig** bootstrap object into a cloud-init script that is going to turn a Baremetal Machine into a Legacy Node.

+The cloud-init script will be saved into the NodeConfig.Status.BootstrapData and then the BMO(BareMetal Operator) will pick up this value and proceed with the machine creation and the actual bootstrap.

+NCO also supports BMH(BareMetalHost) resource creation.
+The `NodeConfig.Specs.BMC` is a connection information for the BMC (Baseboard Management Controller) on the host and `NodeConfig.Specs.image` contains details for the image to be deployed on a given host.
+Above two sections are used to create **BareMetalHost** resource, which defines a physical host and its properties.
+The other **NodeConfig** objects supports customizing the content of the config-data

-### BareMetalHost spec
+### NodeConfig spec

-The *BareMetalHost's* *spec* defines the desire state of the host.
+The *NodeConfig's* *spec* defines the desire state of the host.
 It contains mainly, but not only, provisioning details.

 #### Spec fields